+It is important to create an accessibility statement for all of your events.
+If you are a venued company, you should also have an accessibility statement for the spaces that you regularly work in.
 An accessibility statement can be quite broad or quite specific.
-It is important to remember that each person with a disability is unique and you don't know the accessibility needs of those who are curious about your event.
-It's best to just accurately list the access features of your space, and leave it those who know their accommodation needs to make their own choices about whether it is accessible for them or not.
+Remember: each person is unique and you can't know the accessibility needs of everyone curious about your event.
+It's best to just accurately list the access features of your space, and leave it to those who know their accommodation needs to make their own choices about whether it is accessible for them or not.
 Give as much information as you can and provide a phone number for someone to call where their questions may be answered - the person on the other end of that number should have all the answers or be able to provide a quick turnaround time to be able to respond.

 Some of the access categories you may consider are:

 - Vision: People who are blind or have low vision

 - Hearing: People who are Deaf, deafened, or have hearing loss